1. Overview of APEC and the context of APEC 2027

 According to forum documents and academic sources, in 1989, in Canberra (Australia), APEC was established with 12 founding economies, including: Australia, Brunei, Canada, Indonesia, Japan, South Korea, Malaysia, New Zealand, Philippines, Singapore, Thailand, and the United States.

-This founding group represents many strategic regions of the Pacific Rim and is considered the pioneering force promoting global trade liberalization.
-The diversity of the founding economies - from developed economies to emerging economies - creates a flexible foundation, ensuring APEC becomes an open and comprehensive cooperation platform.
+This founding group represents many strategic regions of the Pacific Rim and is considered the vanguard force promoting global trade liberalization.
+The diversity of the founding economies - from developed to emerging economies - creates a flexible foundation, ensuring APEC becomes an open and comprehensive cooperation platform.
 This is why APEC has quickly become one of the most influential economic and trade mechanisms in the world.

 APEC was established in 1989 in Canberra (Australia).

 2.2.
-First expansion in 1991: China, Hong Kong (China), Taiwan (China)
+First Expansion in 1991: China, Hong Kong (China), Taiwan (China)

 In 1991, APEC conducted its first expansion with the participation of China, Hong Kong (China), and Taiwan (China).
 These are three important economic centers in East Asia, playing a significant role in international trade and global supply chains.